 PRAISE FOR FEATHERED SERPENT

 Arizona Daily Star/Christine Wald-Hopkins.
 Book critic (San Francisco Chronicle, Denver Post, Arizona Daily Star, etc.), essayist, and member of the National Book Critics Circle.

 Mary Ellen Hannibal.
-Author of The Spine of the Continent, Citizen Scientist: Searching for Heroes and Hope in an Age of Extinction, and other award-winning books.
+Author of The Spine of the Continent, Citizen Scientist: Searching for Heroes and Hope in an Age of Extinction, and numerous other award-winning books.